nf-core/website/markdown/developers/training_guide.md

 Use this file `https://github.com/nf-core/nf-co.re/markdown/developers/training_guide.md` as a template to guide you.

-1. If you've not done so, make a fork of the [nf-core website repository](https://github.com/nf-core/nf-co.re/).
+1. Make a fork of the [nf-core website repository](https://github.com/nf-core/nf-co.re/).
-2. Make a new branch from the `master` branch in your fork named after the guide you indend to submit e.g., `gitpod_training_guide`.
+2. Make a new branch from the `master` branch in your fork and check it out.
+Name it after the guide you intend to submit.
+For example: `git checkout -b gitpod_training_guide`
-3. Make a copy of the `training_guide.md` with an appropriate name to use as your skeleton.
+3. Make a copy of the `markdown/developers/training_guide.md` with an appropriate name to use as your skeleton.

 #### Add questions.

 Include between 1-3 questions your guide is intended to answer.
+Use the _Questions_ header at the top of this page.

 #### Add objectives.